 - Start by making your translations as accurate as possible and then start working on your speed as your earnings will increase the faster you get

 - If a task seems too time-consuming, skip it and move on to the next so that you don't affect your editing time

-- Avoid using the Unbabel mobile app as it's more cumbersome to use and that affects your editing time. use the website instead
+- Avoid using the Unbabel mobile app as it's more cumbersome to use, and that affects your editing time. use the website instead

-- Be very careful when using accents, as you can get penalised for not using them or using the wrong ones in their respective languages
+- Be very careful when using accents, as you can get penalised for not using them or using the wrong ones in their respective languages.

 The onus of having a team of high-quality editors sits firmly on the editor's shoulders.
 This is a nice low-risk business model for Unbabel, as they don't have to pay someone to assess the quality of work of their freelance collaborators on joining.

 If you are looking for a website to earn some money, Unbabel does not quite fit the bill.
-However, if you want to keep your language skills up to date, this website is like playing sudoku or a crosswords puzzle: the gamification element of translation is rather attractive.
+However, if you want to keep your language skills up to date, this website is like playing sudoku or a crossword puzzle: the gamification element of translation is rather attractive.